Cavs stun Lakers 101-95 to end 12-game losing streak

+LOS ANGELES (AP) — Wins have been hard to come by for the Cleveland Cavaliers this season, so coach Larry Drew has been focused on the incremental signs of progress.

+Against the Los Angeles Lakers, Drew saw those little things help put the Cavaliers into the right side of the win column.

-LOS ANGELES (AP) — Cedi Osman scored 20 points, Collin Sexton added 17 and the Cleveland Cavaliers ended a 12-game losing streak with a 101-95 victory over the Los Angeles Lakers on Sunday night.
+Cedi Osman scored 20 points, Collin Sexton added 17 and the Cavaliers ended a 12-game losing streak with a 101-95 victory on Sunday night.

+“Any time you go through a rebuilt process you’re going to have bumps in the road, that’s to be expected,” Drew said.
+“But the most important thing for this group is that they learn and there is growth.
+We understand where we are and who we are, and the most important thing for us right now is just to continue to grow every game we play.”

-Tristan Thompson had 15 points and 14 rebounds, and Alec Burks had 17 points and 13 rebounds as the short-handed Cavaliers split the two-game season series by forcing the Lakers into a halfcourt game.
+Tristan Thompson had 15 points and 14 rebounds, and Alec Burks had 17 points and 13 rebounds as the short-handed Cavaliers split the two-game season series by forcing the Lakers into a choppy game.

+Los Angeles was 7 for 34 on 3-pointers, 16 for 27 from the free throw line and had 11 fast-break points.

 Kyle Kuzma had 29 points and nine rebounds for the Lakers, who have lost two straight and five of their past seven.
 Brandon Ingram scored 22 points and Lonzo Ball had 13 points, eight rebounds and eight assists.